Usability Metrics that Matter: A Practical Approach to Measuring Usability

 5. Communicate insights by focusing on the story the data tells, not just the numerical data

-When sharing insights with stakeholders or team members, focus on the most relevant metrics, and explain them in digestible format that links the metrics to business outcomes.
+When sharing insights with stakeholders or team members, focus on the most relevant insights, and explain them in digestible format that links the metrics to business outcomes.
 Use visual aids like charts, graphs, and dashboards to help communicate your findings effectively.

 How to Use UX Metrics to Inform Design Decisions